Paul Krugman: International finance

 Krugman has also been influential in the field of international finance.
 As a graduate student, Krugman visited the Federal Reserve Board where Stephen Salant and Dale Henderson were completing their discussion paper on speculative attacks in the gold market.
 Krugman adapted their model for the foreign exchange market, resulting in a 1979 paper on currency crises in the Journal of Money, Credit, and Banking, which showed that misaligned fixed exchange rate regimes are unlikely to end smoothly but instead end in a sudden speculative attack.
 Krugman's paper is considered one of the main contributions to the 'first generation' of currency crisis models, and it is his second-most-cited paper (457 citations as of early 2009).

-In response to the global financial crisis of 2008, Krugman proposed, in an informal "mimeo" style of publication, an "international finance multiplier", to help explain the unexpected speed with which the global crisis had occurred.
+In response to the 2008 financial crisis, Krugman proposed, in an informal "mimeo" style of publication, an "international finance multiplier", to help explain the unexpected speed with which the global crisis had occurred.
 He argued that when, "highly leveraged financial institutions [HLIs], which do a lot of cross-border investment [. ... ] lose heavily in one market ... they find themselves undercapitalized, and have to sell off assets across the board.
 This drives down prices, putting pressure on the balance sheets of other HLIs, and so on."
 Such a rapid contagion had hitherto been considered unlikely because of "decoupling" in a globalized economy.
 He first announced that he was working on such a model on his blog, on October 5, 2008.
 Within days of its appearance, it was being discussed on some popular economics-oriented blogs.

 The note was soon being cited in papers (draft and published) by other economists, even though it had not itself been through ordinary peer review processes.